GrantBirki/astrowind-hard-fork/README.md

 3. View your site at [`localhost:3000`](http://localhost:3000/)

-> Live reload is enabled by default, so any changes you make will be reflected in the browser.
+> Live reload is enabled by default, so any changes you make will be reflected in the browser

 ## Deployment